 Our homes are somewhat a representation of ourselves.
 This is why we tend to do a full-house clean before having guests over.
 We don’t want our homes to be messy because then guests would associate messiness with us; and that’s not good.
 The same is the case for how we choose to design our homes; what style we incorporate.

 Here are eight top design trends from Houzz to spice up the style of your home and give you that extra inspiration.

 1# The ‘un-kitchen’ kitchen

 It’s like having a kitchen, but not really having one at the same time.
-Most of the time, a kitchen is a seperate space to cook, outside of the rest of home’s decor.
+Most of the time, a kitchen is a separate space to cook, outside the rest of the home’s decor.
 A trend right now is adding small furniture-like elements that reflect the rest of the home’s design.
 Or in other extreme cases, the kitchen has hidden completely when not in use.

 2# The cheeky extras